nsmsn/personal-site-v2/src/about/index.md

 <strong><a href="https://themarkup.org/blacklight?url=nicksimson.com">This website does not track you.</a></strong> There are no third-party cookies here, and your data isn’t collected when using this site.

 You can track this site’s progress and iterations at [this GitHub repo](https://github.com/nsmsn/nicksimsondotcom).
 This site is built with [Eleventy](https://11ty.dev/) and deployed to [Netlify](https://netlify.com).
 My blog posts are available in both [RSS](https://www.nicksimson.com/feed/feed.xml) and [JSON](https://www.nicksimson.com/feed/feed.json).
 I prioritize performance and <a href="/accessibility">accessibility</a>.
-You can read [a note on the type](/type) to learn about the fonts in use.
+You can read [a note on the type](/type) to learn about the fonts in&nbsp;use.

 <details>
     <summary class="sans bold">Badges, etc.</summary>